Kukurá language: History

-When Alberto Vojtěch Frič visited Rio Verde, Brazil, in 1901 he took with him a Kainguá Amerindian called Guzmán who said he spoke the language of the local Chavante people.
-A word list was subsequently published for the so-called Kukurá language, thought to be an isolate, in 1931.
+When the Czech explorer Alberto Vojtěch Frič visited the Rio Verde in Brazil in 1901, he took with him a Kainguá man named Guzmán, who said he spoke the language of the local Chavante people, who were reported to have resided along the Rio Verde.
+A word list was subsequently published for the so-called Kukurá language, thought to be an isolate, in 1931, by Loukotka.
+He also compared it with vocabulary from the Ofayé, Otí, and a number of Tupi–Guarani languages.
+Due to the high incidence of words of Tupi-Guarani origin, he believed that they were loaned from the nearby Kaiwá language, a member of the Tupi-Guarani language family.

-In 1932 Curt Nimuendajú, who had visited the Rio Verde in 1909 and 1913, showed that Guzmán's wordlist consisted half of fake words and half of mispronounced Guaraní.
-There was no resemblance to the Ofayé language that was actually spoken in the region.
+In 1932, Nimuendajú, who had visited the Rio Verde in 1909 and 1913, showed that Guzmán's wordlist consisted half of made-up words and half of mispronounced Guaraní, and that a language distinct from those which were actually spoken there could not have possibly existed.
+There was no resemblance to the Ofayé language that was actually spoken in the region, excepting the "Kukurá" word kaulalo 'black' with Ofayé kaõrá 'id.'.
+He thus concluded that the vocabulary had been fabricated by Guzmán.
 Guzmán had also falsified other vocabularies for which he was the informant.